hrishikeshpaul/portfolio-template/README.md

 ## Installation

 ### Dependencies
+These are the local dependencies that are needed for development,

 - npm
 - git

 ### Clone

-> Get this repo to your local machine using,
+Get this repo to your local machine using,
 ```shell
 $ git clone https://github.com/hrishikeshpaul/portfolio-template.git
 ```